 We finally decided not to get one for now and are keeping an eye in second hand ones.
 However, it is very rare to find them.

 There you have it, a detailed answer to the question: why are Murphy beds so expensive?

 To sum up, it’s because they use premium construction materials, incorporate sophisticated lifting mechanisms, and require professional installation.
+Not to mention the saving space and the so convenient design.
 Additionally, if you include bedding and extra features such as shelves or drawers, the final cost will go up.

 However, if you are good at DIY or know someone who is, you may be able to grab a bargain and build one exactly to your necessities and for, according to this video above, for under $100!